giellalt/lang-ipk/ipk.md

 * * *
 <small>This (part of) documentation was generated from [../src/fst/root.lexc](http://github.com/giellalt/lang-ipk/blob/main/../src/fst/root.lexc)</small>

+The philosophy behind this is that we need only one derivational section: verb iv or tv -> DER -> infl iv or tv -> f lexicon
+The f lexicon then deletes iv+tv and tv+iv combinations, and leaves only iv+ív and tv+tv

+* * *
+<small>This (part of) documentation was generated from [../src/fst/clitics.lexc](http://github.com/giellalt/lang-ipk/blob/main/../src/fst/clitics.lexc)</small>

 We describe here how abbreviations are in Inupiaq are read out, e.g.